 U.S. government appeals judge's order blocking TikTok restrictions

-WASHINGTON, Dec 28 (Reuters) - The U.S. government on Monday appealed a Dec.
-7 order by a U.S. judge that blocked the U.S. Commerce Department from imposing restrictions on Chinese-owned short video-sharing app TikTok that would have effectively barred its use in the United States.
+WASHINGTON, Dec 28 (Reuters) - The U.S. government on Monday appealed a federal judge's orderthat blocked the Commerce Department from imposing restrictions on Chinese-owned short video-sharing app TikTok that would have effectively barred its use in the United States.

+President Donald Trump's administration has cited national security concerns in its targeting of TikTok, arguing that the personal data of U.S. users could be obtained by China's government.
+TikTok, which has over 100 million users in the United States, denies the allegation.

+In a Dec.
+7 ruling, U.S. District Court Judge Carl Nichols in Washington issued an order that prevented the Commerce Department from barring data hosting within the United States for TikTok, content delivery services and other technical transactions that Bytedance said would have prevented TikTok's U.S. use.

 ((David.Shepardson@thomsonreuters.com; 2028988324;))